-I feel silly trying to write an introduction to a documentary film named “Lemmy,” I hope when you hear the title you instinctively think of the
+I feel silly trying to write an introduction to a documentary film named “Lemmy,” I hope when you hear the title you instinctively think of the legendary

 Those familiar with James Benning’s name would have known what to expect with his new film Ruhr; slow-cinema taken to its extreme ends.
-Benning’s work
+Benning’s work has

 The first feature from Delfina Castagnino, What I Love The Most is a simple understated film about two friends who lack the ability to console each other.